evan1026/Logger/README.md

 Where applicable, functions returning a boolean return whether or not the command was successful.
 An error indicates that the command could not be carried out (for instance, when clearing/rewriting a line that had a newline (i.e. clearing/rewriting even though previous command was not a `NoEndl` (p.s. nested parentheses ftw))).

 `pause` outputs `Press enter to continue...` (unless another message is supplied) and then waits for the user to press enter before returning and allowing the program to continue.

+The `continueln` commands continue a line, meaning they output to stdout without the type tag.
+This can be exploited to have clean outputs without the tags or to end a line that has been started but not finished.
+If you are using this library, please use these functions for that purpose and not cout, as they also take care of some behind-the-scenes work that keeps everything working smoothly.